 3 credits.
 Topics included temperature and heat, the laws of thermodynamics, molecular interactions at equilibrium and non-equilibrium states, density and other properties of matter.
 The course stresses guided inquiry using a laboratory-oriented approach.
-Prerequisite(s): MTH2010 through a comparison of secular and Christian perspectives.
+Prerequisite(s): MTH2010

 SCI4105 Science in Our Society